ScottEKendall/JAMF-Pro-Scripts/Multi-User Macs/README.md

 If your environment has multi-user (shared) macs, then these scripts might come in handy.
-The follow post was designed for Micosoft EntraID based environment, but could probably be adapted easily for other environments.
+The following post is designed for Micosoft EntraID based environments, but could probably be adapted easily for other environments.
 I will will point out the specific EntraID code in this document.

 The first thing that I have to deal with is what state each user is in regards to their EntraID status: